 What is March Madness?

-March Madness, the moniker given to the Division I men's basketball tournament by the National Collegiate Athletic Association, is a single-elimination event that takes place in the United States to determine the national champion in men's collegiate basketball.
+March Madness is the name given to the Division I men's basketball tournament by the National Collegiate Athletic Association.
+It is a single-elimination event in the United States that determines the national champion in men's collegiate basketball.

 How does March Madness work?